Convergence of a Grassmannian Gradient Descent Algorithm for Subspace Estimation From Undersampled Data: Problem Setting

 Lastly, several convergence results for optimization on general Riemannian manifolds, including several special cases for the Grassmannian, can be found in \cite{absil2009optimization}.
 Most of the results are very general; they include global convergence rates to local optima for steepest descent, conjugate gradient, and trust region methods, to name a few.
 We instead focus on solving the problem in \eqref{eq:obj} and provide global convergence rates to the global minimum.

-Before we present the main results, we first call out the following notation which we use throughout the paper.
+Before we present the main results, we first call out the following notation which we use throughout this chapter.
 For notational convenience, we will drop the iteration subscript except our convergence metric $\zeta_t$ defined in Definition \ref{defn:detdiscrepancy} hereafter.

 \paragraph{\textbf{Notation}}{We use $R(M)$ to denote the column space of a matrix $M$ and $\mathcal{P}_M$ to denote the orthogonal projection onto $R(M)$. $\mathbb{I}_n$ denotes the identity matrix in $\R^{n\times n}$ and $M_i$ denotes the $i^{th}$ row of matrix $M$.
 In this paper, without specification, $\|\cdot\|$ denotes the $\ell_2$ norm. $R(\bar{U}) $ and $R(U)$ denote the true subspace and our estimated subspace respectively, here both $\bar{U}$ and $U$ are matrices in $\R^{n\times d}$ with orthonormal columns.
 Also we use $v_{\parallel}$ and $v_\perp$ to denote the projection and residual of the underlying full vector $v\in \R^n$ onto the estimated subspace $R(U)$, \ie $v_\para = UU^T v, v_\perp = v - v_\para$.
 Note that these two quantities are in general unknown for the undersampled data case.
 We define them so as to relate the intermediate quantities, determined by the algorithm and sampled data, to the improvement on our defined convergence metric. }